tmaguire/GeoScout/src/docs/about.md

 **Grab your smartphone and get Geocaching over the summer holidays with our geocache challenge.
 Geocaching is a fantastic way to enjoy the outdoors exploring new areas and keeping fit.**

 We have hidden over 100 codes around Witham, get out there and start searching for the hidden caches.
-These are blue, red, and yellow coloured cable ties that could be fixed to street furniture, trees, fences, signposts - just about anywhere!
+These are yellow coloured cable ties that could be fixed to street furniture, trees, fences, signposts - just about anywhere!
 Using your smartphone, our web-app, and what3words or Google Maps.
 Navigate, find and validate any number of geocaches.

 <div class="text-center">
 <figure class="figure">